 Review summary: Olympus E-410 vs Panasonic GX7

 So what conclusions can be drawn?
 Which of the two cameras – the Olympus E-410 or the Panasonic GX7 – has the upper hand?
-Below is a summary of the relative strengths of each of the two contestants.
+Is one clearly better than the other?
+The listing below highlights the relative strengths of the two models.

 - Brighter framing: Features an optical viewfinder for clear, lag-free composition.